 The North Staffordshire Railway has always held a fascination, since travelling to Alton Towers one glorious Saturday afternoon around 1958.
 The simple, compact country stations, still with working goods yards, viewed from the non-corridor carriage hauled by a Hughes/Fowler Crab remain a vivid memory.

-The period 1948 was selected to suit available rolling stock, although of late the clock has been turned-back and both passenger and freight trains comprising NSR rolling stock hauled by a "B" class, 2-4-0 tank locomotive pass through.
+The period 1948 was selected to suit available rolling stock, although of late the clock has on occasion been turned-back to the LMS period when both passenger and freight trains comprising ex NSR rolling stock hauled by a "B" class, 2-4-0 tank locomotive pass through.
 Little changed from the opening of the station until its closure, so earlier grouping and pre-grouping stock could be operated when construction time allowed.

 The centre section of Rolleston seemed to have stimulated very little interest whilst on show, but a number of reference items came to light and repeated visits to site, revealed more remnants buried amongst brambles, self-set trees and long grass.
 As more research bore fruit it was decided to compile the material in a Powerpoint presentation, which could accompany the model at its public viewings.